Crisis in South Sudan

 Gender based violence was a fact in South Sudan before the current conflict but the social structures that offer women some protection have broken down, particularly in the displaced and refugee camps.
 Though there are no official statistics gender-based violence - including rape, beating, harassment and domestic violence - are common in all of the larger camps.

-Oxfam in the region
+Oxfam's history in the region

 Oxfam has a dedicated team to respond to emergencies across South Sudan.

 We focus on public health, livelihoods and emergency response combined with gender, diversity and conflict-sensitive programming, policy and advocacy work.
 We have been present in Southern Sudan since 1983, providing humanitarian aid to victims of conflict, drought and floods, as well as long-term development assistance to some of the most vulnerable communities.
+We are committed to sustained assistance during this crisis.

 - News release: South Sudan faces unprecedented humanitarian crisis, July 9, 2015